 Project Products Project tracking, reporting with updated schedules and scopes of work.
-Published presentation materials/agendas/handouts from staff participation in least, state, national or regional quests. participation in local, state, national or regional events.
-Comments on federal or state transportation related Assign the security of the security legislation, participation in state, regional and local activities and presentations to other government agencies as related to MPO roles and responsibilities.
+Published presentation materials/agendas/handouts from staff participation in local, state, national or regional events.
+Comments on federal or state transportation related legislation, participation in state, regional and local activities and presentations to other government agencies as related to MPO roles and responsibilities.
 Coordination meetings with RTPAs, transit agencies, Caltrans and other regional agencies pertaining to regional transportation planning.
-Participation in the webinar, conference call and meetings pertaining to FAST Act/BIL/IIJA, performance based planning and programming, performance measures target development as • Participate in transportation and land use studies, regional and local transportation plans, programs and projects.
-Participation in seminars, meetings and conferences for the implementation of the FAST Act/BIL/IIJA. implementation of the PAST Acty Bity IDA.
+Participation in the webinar, conference call and meetings pertaining to FAST Act/BIL/IIJA, performance based planning and programming, performance measures target development as wall as its implementation Participate in transportation and land use studies, regional and local transportation plans, programs and projects.
+Participation in seminars, meetings and conferences for the implementation of the FAST Act/BIL/IIJA.
 Federally Eligible Tasks Coordinate the implementation of MAP-21/FAST Act/BIL/IIJA. requirements as it relates to metropolitan and regional transportation planning.
 This work element supports the 3-C process, as a key element for the Metropolitan Transportation Planning process.
 Staff participation in Technical Advisory Committees, MPO, Transit Agencies, Caltrans and RTPAs Board meetings.
 Participation in the coordination of the FAST Act/BIL/IIJA.

 Previous Accomplishments In FY 2022-23, AMBAG staff participated in AMBAG Board of Directors, Regional Transportation Planning Agencies Board of Directors, Transit Agencies Board of Directors meetings and provided ongoing information to regional and local transportation agencies about metropolitan transportation planning programs and studies.
 AMBAG staff provided input on issues of regional significance and worked collaboratively to meet interagency coordination needs.
 Staff participated in multiple workshops, webinars as well as conference call meetings pertaining to performance based planning, programming, and performance measure discussions.
-Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, • especially by enabling global competitiveness, productivity, and efficiency.
+Federal Planning Factors (PF) Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
 Increase the safety of the transportation system for motorized and non-motorized users.
 Increase the security of the transportation system for motorized and non-motorized users.
 Increase the accessibility and mobility of people and for freight.
 Enhance the integration and connectivity of the transportation system, across and between modes, people and freight.
 Promote efficient system management and operation.
-Tasks & Deliverables Task Description Deliverables Budge et & Completion Date 1 Administration Administrative Deliverables \$ 7,000 1.1 Track and update the project schedule monthly and prepare Updated project timeline and scope of work.
+Tasks & Deliverables Task Description Deliverables Dudge t & Completion iask Description Deliverables виаge t & Completion Date 1 Administration Administrative Deliverables \$ 7,000 1.1 Track and update the project schedule monthly and prepare Updated project timeline and scope of work.
 Monthly/ monthly project progress report and identify necessary action.
 Quarterly 1.2 Develop project scope of work, tasks and products for FY 2024- Project Scope of work, tasks and deliverables for FY 2024- 4/14/2024 25 that is consistent with Metropolitan transportation planning 25 requirements.
 2 Planning Planning Deliverables \$ 40,000